CiscoDevNet/intersight-powershell/docs/New-IntersightPowerPolicy.md

 ```

 ### -AllocatedBudget
-Sets the allocated power budget of the chassis (in Watts).
+Sets the limit for the maximum input power consumption by the chassis (in Watts).
+Set to 0 for no limit.

 ```yaml
 Type: long